Danitegue/PCBRW_OLD/README.md

 ```

-* Also in the LOG_DIR is going to be written a log file of the pcbasic session (pcbasic_brewer_log.txt).
+* Notice that in the LOG_DIR is going to be written the log file of the pcbasic session (pcbasic_brewer_log.txt).
 So it is needed to create this folder if it does not exist, otherwise the launcher is not going to work.

 ```
-...  --logfile=C:\Temp\pcbasic_brewer_log.txt
+...  --logfile=%LOG_DIR%\pcbasic_brewer_log.txt

 ```

-* Only in the case of needing an extended debugging file (for COM communications, or memory debug) it is useful to configure the PCBASIC.INI file, which for windows is created after the first launch at
+* Only in the case of needing an extended debugging file (for COM communications, or memory debug) it is useful to add an extra argument in the launcher: "--debug=True".
-C:\Users\[username]\AppData\Roaming\pcbasic-dev\PCBASIC.INI, uncommenting the following entries:
-  * debug=True

 Other options for extended debugging are:
   * To enable the memory addressing messages into the log file: In file \pcbasic_brewer\pcbasic\basic\strings.py; set StringsLogging=True
   * To enable the COM port communication messages into the log file: In file \pcbasic_brewer\pcbasic\basic\devices\ports.py; set self.log_COM_Messages=True
   * To enable the COM port event messages into the log file: In file \pcbasic_brewer\pcbasic\basic\events.py; set self.log_COM_events = True